rapid7/insightconnect-plugins/plugins/google_search/help.md

 # Version History

-* 2.0.0 - Bug fix for Search action | Removal of retired Search action parameter | Update to Insight Connect SDK
+* 2.0.0 - Bug fix and removal of "only_standard" input parameter in the Search action | Update Insight Connect SDK to version 4
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode | Bug fix for no google module
 * 0.1.1 - SSL bug fix in SDK